MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/information-architecture.md

 ### Use progressive disclosure

+Progressive disclosure helps users to focus on their primary tasks and goals, without being distracted or overwhelmed by secondary or irrelevant information and functionality.
 Provide the right amount of information and functionality at the right time, using techniques such as hiding, collapsing, expanding, or revealing the content and functionality as needed.
 Avoid overwhelming or distracting the users with too much or too little information and functionality.
 Allow users to control the level of detail and complexity they want to see or interact with.

-### Categorize information
+### Categorize information and functionality

+Organizing information and functionality into meaningful and logical groups makes it easier for users to find and access the information and features of your workload.
 Group and label the content and functionality into meaningful and logical categories, based on the users' needs, tasks, and goals.
 Use categories that are mutually exclusive and collectively exhaustive, meaning that each item belongs to one and only one category, and that all the items are covered by the categories.
 Use categories that are coherent and consistent, meaning that the items within each category share a common characteristic or criterion.

 ### Group information and functionality into hierarchies